dainsaint/garden/src/posts/is-pepsi-okay.md

 _Or if you prefer, we have Diet Vengeance
 It's not as satisfying as Prison
-But you won't mind while the taste is on your lips_
+But you won't mind while
+taste is on your lips_

+>

 but i only asked for Justice
 straight from the tap